Clothing, Textiles and Interior Design Courses

 3

-Lighting For Interiors
+Lighting for Interiors

 Integration of the theory, techniques, and art of lighting design; principles, terminology, and equipment used in light distribution systems in the interior environment.